Few new reals: Abstract

 \section{Abstract}

-We introduce a new method for building models of $\CH$, together with $\Pi_2$ statements over $H(\omega_2)$, by forcing over a model of $\CH$.
-Unlike similar constructions in the literature, our construction adds new reals, but only $\aleph_1$--many of them.
-U\-sing this approach, we prove that a very strong form of the negation of Club Guessing at $\omega_1$ known as $\Measuring$ is consistent together with $\CH$, thereby answering a well--known question of Moore.
-The construction works over any model of $\textsc{ZFC} + \CH$ and can be described as a finite support forcing construction with finite systems of countable models with markers as side conditions and with strong symmetry constraints on both side conditions and working parts.
+We introduce a new method for building models of $\CH$, together with $\Pi_2$ statements over $H(\omega_2)$, by forcing.
+Unlike other forcing constructions in the literature, our construction adds new reals, although only $\aleph_1$-many of them.
+Using this approach, we build a model in which a very strong form of the negation of Club Guessing at $\omega_1$ known as $\Measuring$ holds together with $\CH$, thereby answering a well-known question of Moore.
+This construction can be described as a finite-support weak forcing iteration with side conditions consisting of suitable graphs of sets of models with markers.
+The $\CH$-preservation is accomplished through the imposition of copying constraints on the information carried by the condition, as dictated by the edges in the graph.